sfdx-isv/fsc-demo-pack/README.md

 Pre-Requisites:

-* Log into your Salesforce DevHub
+1) Log into your Salesforce DevHub
     * sfdx force:auth:web:login

-* Clone the repo:
+2) Clone the repo:
     * git clone https://github.com/Vchalem/fsc-demo-pack.git
-    *checkout BashScripts branch

-* Change your directory to where the repo is:
+3) Change your directory to where the repo is:
     * cd fsc-demo-pack

-Before running the bash script:
+4) Checkout the BashScripts branch:
+   * git checkout BashScripts

+5) Open the orgInit.sh file and edit:
-* *Set the variable “devhub” at the beginning of the script to point to your devhub alias
+   *Set the variable “devhub” at the beginning of the script to point to your devhub alias
-    * To set an alias for your devhub use this command:
+    * (To set an alias for your devhub use this command: sfdx force:alias:set YourAlias=username@example.com)

-        * sfdx force:alias:set YourAlias=username@example.com
+6) Run the orgInit.sh script
+   * drag the orgInit.sh file to your terminal window (*use the same terminal window where you completed steps 1-4)